DreamCoder123/All-Interview-Question/README.md

 16. Differentiate between Spring and Spring Boot.
 The Spring Framework provides multiple features like dependency injection, data binding, aspect-oriented programming (AOP), data access, and many more that help easier development of web applications whereas Spring Boot helps in easier usage of the Spring Framework by simplifying or managing various loosely coupled blocks of Spring which are tedious and have a potential of becoming messy.
 Spring boot simplifies commonly used spring dependencies and runs applications straight from a command line.
 It also doesn’t require an application container and it helps in monitoring several components and configures them externally.

+17. What are the features of Spring Boot?
+Spring Boot CLI – This allows you to Groovy / Maven for writing Spring boot application and avoids boilerplate code.
+Starter Dependency – With the help of this feature, Spring Boot aggregates common dependencies together and eventually improves productivity and reduces the burden on
+Spring Initializer – This is a web application that helps a developer in creating an internal project structure.
+The developer does not have to manually set up the structure of the project while making use of this feature.
+Auto-Configuration – This helps in loading the default configurations according to the project you are working on.
+In this way, unnecessary WAR files can be avoided.
+Spring Actuator – Spring boot uses actuator to provide “Management EndPoints” which helps the developer in going through the Application Internals, Metrics etc.
+Logging and Security – This ensures that all the applications made using Spring Boot are properly secured without any hassle.

+18. What does @SpringBootApplication annotation do internally?
+As per the Spring Boot documentation, the @SpringBootApplication annotation is one point replacement for using @Configuration, @EnableAutoConfiguration and @ComponentScan annotations alongside their default attributes.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features